San-0602/Secret-Diary-App/README.md

 To access a saved secret, the user must re-enter the correct password.

+The correct password is :OpenSesame (You can change the password.)

 If the password is incorrect, a fun error message is displayed.

 Technologies Used: